Large sample behavior of the least trimmed squares estimator: Asymptotic properties

-\tb{(b)} H\"{o}ssjer 1994, under the rank-based optimization framework and stringent assumptions on error term $e_i$ (even density that is strictly decreasing for positive value, bounded absolute first moment)) and on $\mb{x}_i$ (bounded fourth moment), covers the asymptotic normality of the LTS.
-V\'{i}\v{s}ek 2006c also treated the general case $p\geq 1$ and obtained the asymptotic normality of the LTS under many stringent conditions on the non-random covariates $\mb{x}_i$s and the distributions of $e_i$ in a twenty-seven pages long article.
-On the other hand, \v{C}\'{i}\v{z}ek (2006) also obtained the result under many stringent assumptions that are demanding to verify.\vs \tb{(c)} Our approach here is quite different from former classical analyses and much more neat and concise. \pend
+\tb{(b)} H\"{o}ssjer (1994), under the rank-based optimization framework and stringent assumptions on error term $e_i$ (even density that is strictly decreasing for positive value, bounded absolute first moment) and on $\mb{x}_i$ (bounded fourth moment), covers the asymptotic normality of the LTS.
+V06c also treated the general case $p\geq 1$ and obtained the asymptotic normality of the LTS under many stringent conditions on the non-random covariates $\mb{x}_i$s and the distributions of $e_i$ in a twenty-seven pages long article.
+The assumption $\mathcal{C}$ is quite artificial and never verified there.
+On the other hand, C04 and C05 also addressed the asymptotic normality of LTS in the nonlinear regression under a dependence setting.
+For these extensions, many artificial assumptions (D1, D2, H1, H2, H3, H4, H5, H6, I1, I2) are imposed, but they are never verified for the linear LTS case.
+So those results do not cover the LTS in (\ref{lts.eqn}). \vs \tb{(c)} Furthermore, since there was no population version like (\ref{objective.eqn}) and (\ref{lts-population.eqn}) before, empirical process theory could not be employed to verify the VC class of functions in V06a, b, c, and C04, C05.
+Our approach here is quite different from former classical analyses and much more neat and concise (the standard empirical process theory was asserted to be non-applicable in C04 and C05 due to the lack of a population version of the LTS). \pend

 \vs